tauri-apps/tauri-docs/docs/guides/building/windows-installer.md

-import TauriBuild from './_tauri-build.md'
+import TauriBuild from './\_tauri-build.md'

 # Windows Installer

 Tauri applications for Windows are distributed as Microsoft Installers (`.msi` files).
-The Tauri CLI bundles your application binary and additional resources in this format if you build on Windows.
+The Tauri CLI bundles your application binary and additional resources.
+Please not that `.msi` installers can **only be created on Windows** as cross-compilation doesn't work yet.
 This guide provides information about available customization options for the installer.

 <TauriBuild />